tamanegitaro/GP2040-CE-TT-Edition/README.md

 ## Dumping USB Descriptors
 Here is how you get descriptors for each controllers(For Astrocity/Mega Drive, EgretII and PC Engine.
 Neogeo is different.).

-(1) Install Wireshark with USB Cap
+* (1) Install Wireshark with USB Cap
-(2) Run Wireshark with USB Cap and start recording USB packets (3) Plug your controller to your PC
+* (2) Run Wireshark with USB Cap and start recording USB packets
+* (3) Plug your controller to your PC
-(4) Stop Wireshark recording
+* (4) Stop Wireshark recording
-(5) Scroll up until you find descriptors of your controller
+* (5) Scroll up until you find descriptors of your controller

-Click on GET DESCRIPTOR Response DEVICE and DEVICE DESCRIPTOR.
+Click on "GET DESCRIPTOR Response DEVICE" then click on "DEVICE DESCRIPTOR".
 The binary array is highlighted in blue.
 Use this 18 byte array for xx_device_descriptor[] array.
 ![image](https://github.com/tamanegitaro/GP2040-CE-TT-Edition/assets/28869075/379b797f-250e-4777-869c-6c9c129839cd)

-There is two GET DESCRIPTOR Response CONFIGURATION.
+There is two "GET DESCRIPTOR Response CONFIGURATION".
 Click on second one.
-Also click on CONFIGURATION DESCRIPTOR to highlight what you will need for xx_configuration_descriptor[] array.
+Also click on "CONFIGURATION DESCRIPTOR" to highlight what you will need for xx_configuration_descriptor[] array.
 ![image](https://github.com/tamanegitaro/GP2040-CE-TT-Edition/assets/28869075/31bfedc5-32a2-4178-995d-095279e8061a)

-This configuration descriptor include ENDPOINT DESCRIPTOR.
-Find byte which corresponds to bInterval byte.
+This configuration descriptor include several "ENDPOINT DESCRIPTOR".
+Click on it to find byte which corresponds to bInterval byte.
 There are several ENDPOINT and bInterval in this descriptor.
 If these are not 0x01, change them to 0x01 for fastest response.
 ![image](https://github.com/tamanegitaro/GP2040-CE-TT-Edition/assets/28869075/12b90ee0-da40-426a-ad7d-afc9e30ab317)

 Click on "GET DESCRIPTOR Response HID Report" and "HID Report".
 The binary array is highlighted in blue.
 Use this array for xx_report_descriptor[] array.